-Your child should have brought home a digital parenting magazine.
+Your child should soon bring home the next edition of the Digital Parenting Magazine.
 This magazine provides great tips to protect your family whilst using technology (such as playstations, phones, tablets, ipads, internet, social media websites).The magazine brings together experts from around the world to give parents the latest advice on digital issues, such as inline reputation, location services, sexting, cyberbullying and illegal content.

 Come in to find the latest information on the sites you like to visit, mobiles and new technology.
 Find out what’s good, what’s not and what you can do about it.
 If you look after young people there’s an area for you too – with resources you can use in the classroom, at home or just to get with it.
 Most importantly, there’s also a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online.
 All the information here is brought to you by the team at the Child Exploitation and Online Protection (CEOP) Centre.
 We hope you like it!